Honouring darkness and death in grand style – celebrate Halloween the Irish way

 The Dragon of Shandon Samhain Parade, Cork

-Derry claims to host Europe’s largest Halloween party, and for three nights from Monday 28 October until 31, a Samhain market takes over Guildhall Square and Waterloo Place.
+Derry claims to host Europe’s largest Halloween party, and for three days and nights from Monday 28 October, a Samhain market takes over Guildhall Square and Waterloo Place.
 Dress up or go home.

 Join our commenting forum